 Rheumatoid cachexia is described as causing, among other things, an elevated energy expenditure even when the muscles are at rest – simply put, a patient’s muscles would keep using energy even when they’re being perfectly still.
 This would over time lead to the loss of muscle tissue (not fat, it’s worth noting) and eventual loss of hand and thigh strength.
 One more urgent cause for concern, however, is noting that the heart itself is a muscle – and as such muscle wasting and heart failure are in fact commonly associated.

-Rheumatoid cachexia is usually associated with weight changes.
+One of the common rheumatoid cachexia symptoms is weight change.
 It bears reiterating that this tends to be due to the loss of muscle mass and not body fat due to the elevated resting energy expenditure.
 Other patients may suffer depression and thus eat less, while others may end up piling on the pounds even without a dietary change simply due to the lack of activity.

 How, then, can one confront muscle wasting?
-There is no known cure, but one can manage the impact of the effects of the disease.
+There is no known cure, but there are rheumatoid cachexia treatments that can help you manage the disease.
 One type of exercise that fights lean tissue loss is resistance exercise, which is typically recommended for those dealing with rheumatoid cachexia.
 Resistance exercise can also have the additional benefits of reducing pain in some areas, while expanding one’s range of motion.
 Both of these represent valuable ground regained after they have been initially diminished by rheumatoid cachexia.
 Resistance training is simple, too – this mainly involves pushing or pulling to increase the strength of the muscles involved.
 Some choose to do resistance training in water so that their joints aren’t under as much stress thanks to the added weightlessness.

 Research suggests however that more than one approach may be needed to more effectively combat the effects of rheumatoid cachexia.
 Your doctor will most likely try to analyze your body mass index and level of nutrition in order to get a clearer picture.
 Computed tomography scans and magnetic resonance imaging scans may also be in order so as to get a clear understanding of the state of muscle wasting, whereupon your doctor will look at the possible treatment options.
 For example, dietary modification is one possible avenue of attack.
 Your doctor and/or nutritionist may work with you to design a low-protein, high-carbohydrate diet.
 Fish oil and other substances that may help reduce fatigue, improve weight and muscle strength – and possibly even offer side benefits like fighting inflammation, and in turn reducing pain – may also be looked into as additional options to help the body condition itself to stave off the effects of rheumatoid cachexia.